Five-Animal Play Qigong and

 Bird play: The bird belongs to metal, mainly train skin and lung.
 Here bird refers to a kind of long-lived bird represented by crane.
 Its limbs are light, good at migration, good at flying high, and enjoy quarrel, with a high degree of balance.
 To imitate the movement of spreading wings to fly and keep mind at “Qi-hai point” (lower dantian), it can regulate qi and blood, increase vital capacity, enhance lung function, dredge channels and collaterals, and flexible joints.
 The eyes of the crane is always looking around, moving, looking around, and what is the function of the eye of the bird?
 It is the function of the lungs.
 When it ACTS in conjunction with movements, such as flying crane, when it is lifted, all the viscera rise up, when it falls down, all down, and return to normal.
 Such an upper and down, open and closure, the internal organs especially the lungs play important function.
 Practice of bird play can improve lung function, strengthen muscle surface, nourish Yin and moisten lung, clear heat and relieve heat, open chest and regulate qi.
 With possible healing and prevention from tuberculosis, night sweats, arthritis, heart tingling, wheezing cough, etc.

-If you are interested in learning and practicing the Five-animal Play with us, please join our Weekly Qigong for Health class online by Zoom, every Wednesday evening 7—8:30pm, or every Sunday morning 8—9:30am in October and November of 2020.
+If you are interested in learning and practicing the Five-animal Play with us, please join our Weekly Qigong for Health class online by Zoom, every Sunday morning 9

 Or email to Allwyn at email@example.com for more details.